 The Ames Children’s Choirs (ACC) was founded in 1995, by Dr. Sylvia Munsen, the former Artistic Director.
 The choirs were under her direction for 16 years until June 2011.
-ACC program includes boys and girls ages 7-18 from central Iowa communities singing in three choirs: Concert Choir, Chorale and the Preparatory Choir.
+ACC program includes boys and girls ages 7-18 from central Iowa communities singing in four choirs: Singers, Concert Choir, Chorale and the Preparatory Choir.
 ACC focuses on the development of self-esteem through artistic experience.
 The ACC program is also utilized as part of teacher training for choral music education students at Iowa State University.

 ACC is a notable and well respected children’s choral establishment.
 Its accomplishments are detailed in ACC concerts/events.